Investigation of Charged Higgs Boson in the Bottom and Top Quark Decay Channel at the FCC-hh: Introduction

 \section{Introduction}

-The Higgs boson have been discovered by the ATLAS \citep{key-9} and CMS \citep{key-2} experiments at the CERN LHC in 2012.
+The Higgs boson have been discovered by the ATLAS \citep{key-1} and CMS \citep{key-2} experiments at the CERN LHC in 2012.
 This discovery has motivated a lot of measurements to identify the nature of the discovered particle.
 We have elementary fermions (quarks and leptons) and bosons (vectors and scalar) within the standard model (SM) of particle physics.
-However, multiple scalars are predicted by some extensions of the standard model, such as two Higgs doublet model (2HDM) \citep{key-3,key-4}, and supersymmetry (SUSY) \citep{key-5} (and references therein), to deal with some issues such as dark matter, hierarchy, etc.
+However, multiple scalars are predicted by some extensions of the standard model, such as two Higgs doublet model (2HDM) \citep{key-3,key-4}, and supersymmetry (SUSY) \citep{key-5} (and references therein), to deal with some issues such as dark matter, hierarchy, etc. In addition to neutral scalars, one can expect singly or doubly charged Higgs bosons in such models.
+Recently, charged Higgs boson discovery prospects have been studied in Ref. \citep{key-6}, which classify models into categories of different coupling properties.

-At a center of mass energy of 13 TeV in proton proton collisions, the ATLAS and CMS Collaborations have performed several searches for charged Higgs bosons \citep{key-6,key-7}, where low values of $\tan\beta<1$ are excluded for a charged Higgs boson mass up to 160 GeV.
-The most stringent upper limit from ATLAS on $\sigma(pp\to h^{+}t+X)\times{\cal B}(h^{+}\to\tau^{+}\nu)$ and $\sigma(pp\to h^{+}t+X)\times{\cal B}(h^{+}\to t\bar{b})$ at 95\% CL is in the range $4.2\lyxmathsym{\textendash}0.0025$ pb and $9.6\lyxmathsym{\textendash}0.01$ pb for a charged Higgs boson mass in the range $90-2000$ GeV \citep{key-6} and $200\lyxmathsym{\textendash}3000$ GeV \citep{key-8}, respectively.
+At a center of mass energy of 13 TeV in proton proton collisions, the ATLAS and CMS Collaborations have performed several searches for charged Higgs bosons \citep{key-7,key-8}, where low values of $\tan\beta<1$ are excluded for a charged Higgs boson mass up to 160 GeV.
+The most stringent upper limit from ATLAS on $\sigma(pp\to h^{+}t+X)\times{\cal B}(h^{+}\to\tau^{+}\nu)$ and $\sigma(pp\to h^{+}t+X)\times{\cal B}(h^{+}\to t\bar{b})$ at 95\% CL is in the range $4.2\lyxmathsym{\textendash}0.0025$ pb and $9.6\lyxmathsym{\textendash}0.01$ pb for a charged Higgs boson mass in the range $90-2000$ GeV \citep{key-7} and $200\lyxmathsym{\textendash}3000$ GeV \citep{key-9}, respectively.